RobTillaart/FunctionGenerator/README.md

 ## Performance

 Indication of what can be done, note that the values need to be transported to a DAC or serial port too.
-Numbers based on performance example.
+Numbers based on performance example, for one single signal.

 | Processor    | Clock    | Waveform | usec/calls | max freq |
 |:-------------|---------:|:---------|-----------:|---------:|